 After losing a family member in a car accident, survivors are often in shock over their loss and may understandably feel confused, angry and helpless.
 An attorney can help you by reviewing your case and handling all of the legal aspects, thereby lessening your burden during this difficult time.

 Legally speaking, if negligence is deemed to be a contributing factor in the car accident, a wrongful death claim may be brought against the party deemed liable for the death.
 In many cases there are multiple parties responsible for the accident.
 For example, if the car accident involved a reckless driver and a dangerous roadway, a wrongful death claim may name more than one party as defendants, such as the driver of the other vehicle and the builder of the dangerous roadway.
 If the accident is found to be the result of a defective part, the manufacturer, distributor or installer of the part in question may be held liable for the wrongful death.

 A relative who is authorized to bring a wrongful death case may not have full authority over the distribution of the damages recovered.
 The relative is bringing legal action in a representative capacity for the other members of the family.
 It is generally recommended that the heirs determine how the settlement will be divided at the beginning of the case.
 This way future problems regarding the division can be avoided.

-The straightest path to justice after a wrongful death in Louisiana begins with a free, no-obligation legal consultation with the Bart Bernard Personal Injury Law Firm.
+The straightest path to justice after a wrongful death in Louisiana begins with a free, no-obligation legal consultation with the Bart Bernard Injury Lawyers.
 If there’s any way we can make it happen, we want you to be compensated for your losses.